SaptarshiSarkar12/Drifty/Website/app/docs/Contribution.md

 ## How to Report Bugs and Issues

-In order to report any bugs or any difficulties which you face which you would like to solve for this project, check out the steps how to reproduce 👇
+To report any bugs or any difficulties you are facing, you can create an issue by following the below steps 👇

 1. Go to the [issues](https://github.com/SaptarshiSarkar12/Drifty/issues) tab of the drifty project on GitHub
 2. Click on the [new issue](https://github.com/SaptarshiSarkar12/Drifty/issues/new/choose) button